iyobo/jollofjs/packages/isvalid/README.md

     "user": { required: true }

-If both the `required` and `default` is set on a validation schema then `required` is ignored and the default value will just be inserted.
+If both the `required` and `default` are set on a validation schema then `required` is ignored and the default value will just be inserted.

 ### Type specific validators